devnall/notes/vocab.md

 * pridian - former; or relating to a previous day or yesterday
 * gloze - to mask the true nature of something or give a decpetively attractive appearance to; or to deal with a problem too lightly or not at all
 * hustings - a place where political campaign speeches are made; or the proceedings or place of an election campaign
+* anatopistic - when a person, thing, or idea is shown (e.g. in a book or movie) in a place where it did or could not have really existed. similar to an anachronism but a thing out of place instead of time
+* anthimeria - using one part of speech as another.
+E.G. using a noun as a verb - The old lady turtled along.
+* abecedarian - alphabetically arranged, as for beginning readers
+* soubhiyé - (Arabic) the quiet time in the morning when no one else is awake and you have some time to yourself *